SenpaiAdri/My-Portfolio/README.md

 # Hi everyone!
-Welcome to my Portfolio Repository!
+Welcome to my very first Web Portfolio Repository!

 ### This project is created out of curiosity about web development.

-To learn more about the content of my website, visit [eydriannn](https://eydriannn.vercel.app/)
+To learn more about the content of my website, visit [eydriannn](https://eydriannn-v0.vercel.app/)

-Take note: This project is currently under construction but it is almost complete :>
+Take note: This web portfolio is outdated and i have made a version 2 of it, see my github profile to know more:>